 Canon 800D versus Canon 5D Mark IV

 The Canon EOS 800D (called Canon T7i in some regions) and the Canon EOS 5D Mark IV are two digital cameras that were officially introduced, respectively, in February 2017 and August 2016.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (800D) and a full frame sensor.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (800D) and a full frame (5D Mark IV) sensor.
 The 800D has a resolution of 24 megapixel, whereas the 5D Mark IV provides 30.1 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Canon 800D and the Canon 5D Mark IV are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 800D – represents the basis for the calculations across all the size and weight measures).